-On September 5, 2016, when Reliance Jio has been launched publicly, it had grabbed a spot in the top-five of the country’s telecommunication services.
+On September 5, 2016, when Reliance Jio has been launched publicly, it grabbed a spot in the top five of the country’s telecommunication services.

 Mukesh Ambani announced asserted bonus shares in the ratio of 1:1, which is the country’s largest bonus issue in India during the 40th annual general meeting of Reliance Industries Limited, and also announced the Jio Phone at a price of ₹0, which was incredible.

-The same year, Ambani was ranked 36th in the list of the world’s richest person by Forbes and has captured the designation of India’s richest person for the last 10 consecutive years.
+The same year, Ambani was ranked 36th on the list of the world’s richest people by Forbes and has captured the designation of India’s richest person for the last 10 consecutive years.

 In February 2018, he was named in Bloomberg’s “Robin Hood Index”

 And he exists the solely Indian businessman in Forbes’ list of the world’s most powerful men.